EPA orders Norfolk Southern to clean up toxic derailment

 EPA planned to release more details on the cleanup service for residents and businesses, which it said would “provide an additional layer of reassurance.”

 The agency said its order marked the end of the “emergency” phase of the Feb.
-3 derailment and the beginning of long-term remediation phase in the East Palestine area.
+3 derailment and the start of long-term remediation.

+Norfolk Southern CEO Alan Shaw reiterated promises to restore the site and invest in the community.

+“From day one, I’ve made the commitment that Norfolk Southern is going to remediate the site, we’re going to do continuous long-term air and water monitoring, we’re going to help the residents of this community recover, and we’re going to invest in the long-term health of this community.
+And we’re going to make Norfolk Southern a safer railroad,” he told reporters.

+In a tweet sent after the EPA announcement, President Joe Biden said the Trump administration and other elected officials have hampered efforts to improve rail safety.

+“We’ll continue to hold rail companies accountable when they fail to put safety first.
+But first, we’ve got Norfolk Southern’s mess to clean,” he said.
+“I want affected residents to know that we’ve got your back.”

-EPA’s move to compel Norfolk Southern to clean up came nearly three weeks after more than three dozen freight cars — including 11 carrying hazardous materials — derailed on the outskirts of East Palestine, near the Pennsylvania state line, prompting an evacuation as fears grew about a potential explosion of smoldering wreckage.
+EPA’s move to compel Norfolk Southern to clean up came nearly three weeks after more than three dozen freight cars — including 11 carrying hazardous materials — derailed on the East Palestine outskirts, near the Pennsylvania state line, prompting an evacuation as fears grew about a potential explosion of smoldering wreckage.

-Officials seeking to avoid the danger of an uncontrolled blast chose to intentionally release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke again billowing high into the sky.
-That left people questioning the potential health impacts for residents in the area and beyond, even as authorities maintained they were doing their best to protect people.
+Officials seeking to avoid an uncontrolled blast intentionally released and burned toxic vinyl chloride from five rail cars, sending flames and black smoke high into the sky.
+That left people questioning the potential health impacts even as authorities maintained they were doing their best to protect people.

-Ohio Gov. Mike DeWine assured residents that they will not be left to handle the aftermath on their own once the news cameras leave and public attention turns elsewhere.
+Ohio Gov. Mike DeWine assured residents they will not be left to handle the aftermath on their own once public attention turns elsewhere.

 Pennsylvania Gov. Josh Shapiro blasted Norfolk Southern over what he called its “failed management of this crisis,” saying the company chose not to take part in a unified incident command, and provided inaccurate information and conflicting modeling data.

-“The combination of Norfolk Southern’s corporate greed, incompetence, and lack of concern for our residents is absolutely unacceptable to me,” said Shapiro, appearing at the news conference in East Palestine with Regan, DeWine and other officials.
+“The combination of Norfolk Southern’s corporate greed, incompetence, and lack of concern for our residents is absolutely unacceptable,” said Shapiro, speaking at the news conference with Regan, DeWine and other officials.

-Shapiro said his administration had made a criminal referral of Norfolk Southern to the Pennsylvania attorney general’s office, while DeWine said Ohio’s attorney general had also launched an investigation.
+Shapiro said his administration had made a criminal referral of Norfolk Southern to the Pennsylvania attorney general’s office.
+DeWine said Ohio’s attorney general had launched an investigation.

 Under the so-called Superfund law, EPA has authority to direct those responsible for contamination or hazardous waste to clean it up.
 EPA can fine the railway up to $70,000 a day if the work is not completed.
 EPA can also do the work itself if necessary and bill Norfolk Southern triple its costs.